 In the instances when rates rose and stocks fell, the S&P 500 declined almost 16% on average.
 At the same time, the 10-year bond yield averaged more than 6%, the P/E ratio for stocks was a historically low 12.57 and inflation was high, averaging 6.8%.
 This combination of high rates, rapid inflation and cheap (and getting cheaper) stocks typically implies a recessionary environment.

-Back to our opening premise of "Don't fight the Fed,'' a phrase coined by market strategist Martin Zweig.
+Back to our opening premise of “Don’t fight the Fed,” a phrase coined by market strategist Martin Zweig.
 He made that statement during the stagflation of the 1970s, and it provided a rationale for avoiding stocks when the central bank was raising rates.
 His advice was sage then, but it applied in an era of high interest rates and daunting inflation.
-We don't see those conditions today.
+We don’t see those conditions today.
 My takeaway: When inflation is high, and rates are going up from elevated levels, we see a negative impact on stocks.
 When inflation is subdued, and rates start increasing from low levels, the impact on stocks is positive.

 This latter case is most similar to the environment we find ourselves in today, so I’m skeptical of the popular idea that increased interest rates will be a minus for the S&P 500.
 Although we may be overdue for a market correction, that need not mark the end of the bull cycle.

 If history holds true, rising rates this year or next shouldn’t hurt either the economy or the equity markets.